qaalabs/fabric/docs/06-data-warehouse/instructions.md

 ## Step 4: Create tables and insert data

-A warehouse is a relational database in which you can define tables and other objects.
+*A warehouse is a relational database in which you can define tables and other objects.*

-1. In your new warehouse, select the **T-SQL** tile, and use the following CREATE TABLE statement:
+1. In your new warehouse, select the **T-SQL** tile, and add the following CREATE TABLE statement:

     ```sql
     CREATE TABLE dbo.DimProduct